Clarence McDonald: Return to music and career rise (1968–1977)

+Later years (2004–2021)

 In 2004, McDonald recorded keyboards with Ray Charles on the song "Heaven Help Us All" for the Grammy Winning Best Gospel Song duet with Gladys Knight.
 McDonald arranged the song with David Blumberg and Randy Waldman.
 The song appears on Ray Charles’ last album, Genius Loves Company.

 In 2007, Erykah Badu released "Honey", a song created with "I’m In Love," originally recorded by Nancy Wilson (Music on My Mind), produced by McDonald and co-written by McDonald, Fritz Baskett and David Shields.
 In 2008 the song was part of Badu's CD New Amerykah Vol. 1.
 The lead single, "Honey" reached No. 22 on the Billboard R&B/Hip Hop Charts.

 In 2008, McDonald filmed and recorded a multi-media performance at the El Portal Theatre in North Hollywood, California.
-McDonald documents stories of Los Angeles’ rich recording history with music classics he's associated with: "Sara Smile"/ Hall & Oates (recorded at Larrabee Studios), "Summer Breeze"/Seals & Crofts (recorded at the Sound Factory), "Best Of My Love" / The Emotions (recorded at Hollywood Sound Recorders) and "How Sweet It Is (to be loved by you)"/ James Taylor (recorded at Warner Brothers Recording Studios).
+McDonald documents stories of Los Angeles’ rich recording history with music classics he's associated with: "Sara Smile"/ Hall & Oates (recorded at Larrabee Studios), "Summer Breeze"/Seals & Crofts (recorded at the Sound Factory), "Best Of My Love" / The Emotions (recorded at Hollywood Sound Recorders) and "How Sweet It Is (To Be Loved by You)"/ James Taylor (recorded at Warner Brothers Recording Studios).

 In 2010, McDonald was co-writer and co-publisher of the No. 1 Billboard single "Everything To Me" recorded by Monica for her 2010 album Still Standing.
 The song remained at No. 1 on the R&B/Hip Hop Charts for seven consecutive weeks.

-In 2011, in response to Japan's natural disasters, McDonald recorded three songs for the "Jazz for Japan" music project.
+In September 2011, in response to Japan's natural disasters, McDonald recorded three songs for the "Jazz for Japan" all-star benefit album on Avatar Records.
 All proceeds from the recording project were to go directly to Japanese relief funds.
 McDonald was joined by notable jazz musicians including George Duke, Nathan East, Herman Jackson, Boney James, Ndugu Chancler, Billy Childs, Christian McBride, Marcus Miller and David T. Walker.

+He died on July 21, 2021, at the age of 76.